5 Ways Your Partner Shows A Lack Of Empathy

-When your partner has a lack of empathy, it can leave you feeling unseen and disconnected.
-Empathy is what allows two people to truly understand each other’s inner world.
+When your partner lacks empathy, it can leave you feeling unseen and disconnected.
+Truly understanding each other’s inner worlds is what empathy allows two people to do.
 Without it, even simple conflicts can turn into cycles of frustration and emotional distance.

-This article explains the signs of low empathy in a relationship, why it happens, and practical steps you can take to protect your emotional health while deciding how to move forward.
+This article explains the signs of a partner who has a lack of empathy in a relationship, why it happens, and practical steps you can take to protect your emotional health while deciding how to move forward.

 What Is a Lack of Empathy?

 Empathy lets us imagine what another person might be thinking or feeling, so we can respond appropriately.
-It enables intimate relationships, along with simpler social interactions.
-Subtle signs reveal when a spouse lacks empathy.
+It enables intimate relationships, and simpler social interactions.

 Of course, occasional failures to connect emotionally are normal.
 Consistent issues, however, indicate an empathy problem that will only deepen without intervention.